venkat-gvk/Amazon-Price-Tracker/README.md

 # You need to have python3 installed on your machine

-First install python and everything from requirements.txt using pip then download chromium webdriver
+requires python3 and install everything from requirements.txt using pip

-Then try it...
+then download chromium webdriver version 92 or higher